mikeobrien/FubuMVC.Swank/README.md

 Configure
 ------------

 Swank will work out of the box with no configuration at all but you'll probably want to customize it.
-Swank can be configured with the DSL in your Import call.
+Swank can be configured in your Import call.
 The following is an example of some basic configuration:

 ```csharp
 Import<Swank>(x => x